-Delivery of the Partnership Plan by partners will be monitored by tracking the progress against a set of overarching indicators and by annual reporting by partners against the priorities jointly committed through this Plan.
-Each year the Authority will produce an annual progress report which will be a high-level update detailing key outputs and case studies from projects and other activities.
-This information will then be published, and shared with the Authority, its partners and all those helping to deliver our shared ambition for the National Park.
+Delivery and performance of the Plan will be evaluated by tracking progress against identified measures of success.
+An annual progress report will be published detailing key outputs and case studies from projects and other activities.
+We shall share this information widely with the public and all those helping to deliver our shared ambition for the National Park.